 The State Ethics Commission considers that “in the presence” lobbying is reserved for lobbying that occurs in the same physical presence, but lobbyists should be aware that all virtual meetings, whether they include video function or not, count toward the compensation and expense triggers of communication “not in the presence” of an official or employee and would require registration under Section 5-702 of the Public Ethics Law.

 Do the limitations of the Public Ethics Law apply to contributions to State officials covered by the Law who are running for other offices?

-At the time of filing the six month lobbying activity report, a regulated lobbyist must, on a separate report (Form 22), disclose any political contributions made by the lobbyist, either directly or indirectly, during the reporting period, as required in the Election Article, for the benefit of the Governor, Lt.
+At the time of filing the six month lobbying activity report, a regulated lobbyist must, on a separate Personal Disclosure Report, disclose any political contributions made by the lobbyist, either directly or indirectly, during the reporting period, as required in the Election Law Article, for the benefit of the Governor, Lt.
 Governor, Attorney General, Comptroller, a member of the General Assembly or a candidate for election to any of those offices.
 The lobbyist must also report political contributions to a PAC or a slate in which an applicable candidate is a member, political contributions to a PAC created to support a specific candidate or a group of candidates, or political contributions to a PAC designated for transfer to a particular candidate or candidates.
 In addition, a political contribution to an independent expenditure entity (as defined in the Election Law Article) whose stated purpose is to elect an applicable candidate is considered to be for the benefit of that candidate and must be reported under this section of the Law.
-The contributions must be reported on Ethics Form 22, Individual Regulated Lobbyist – Campaign Contribution Report.
-(NOTE: The requirement to report contributions to an independent expenditure entity begins with the report covering the period May 1, 2016 – October 31, 2016).